 “Avron, how’s that new sprocket coming along?”
 The sound of metal hammering meta was echoing through the workshop.

 “Slowly.
 I’ve just gotten the teeth all the same length and was about to upset them.
 The specifications are fai-” an explosion sounded from above and the entire workshop shook, interrupting the conversation.

 Zdenko and Avron had a clear view of all of the engineers as they were blasted into golden dust that then coated the automatons.
-The two of them gasped and then passed out as the wave of energy enveloped them.
+The two of them then passed out as the wave of energy enveloped them.